Vilomar Fernandez: First fight with Alexis Arguello

 The loss to Duran was followed by Fernandez with three wins in a row against more or less obscure opponents with combined records of 18 wins, 38 losses and 2 draws, then a draw against 16-6-2 Larry Stanton (in a contest scored by Sam Irom for Fernandez 5-4 but as a 5–5 tie by Joe Santarpia and 6-4 for Stanton by Harold Lederman) as part of a March 2, 1978, program at the Felt Forum which was headlined by a bout between Mike Rossman and Yaqui Lopez, and then, Fernandez faced another all-time great in former WBA world Featherweight and then current WBC world Junior Lightweight champion, Nicaragua's Alexis Arguello, who was actively seeking a third divisional world title in the Lightweight division.
-Arguello-Fernandez I came on at the Madison Square Garden in New York on Wednesday, July 26, 1978, and Fernandez caused an upset when he outpointed the world Junior Lightweight champion, winning the non-title Lightweight division affair by a ten rounds majority (some sources of the time called it a split one) decision, with judge Irom scoring it 6–4 and judge Artie Aidala 5-4 in rounds in favor of Fernandez and referee and judge Arthur Mercante Sr. having it a 5–5 tie.
+Arguello-Fernandez I came on at the Madison Square Garden in New York on Wednesday, July 26, 1978, and Fernandez caused an upset when he outpointed the world Junior Lightweight champion, winning the non-title Lightweight division affair by a ten rounds majority decision, with judge Irom scoring it 6–4 and judge Artie Aidala 5-4 in rounds in favor of Fernandez and referee and judge Arthur Mercante Sr. having it a 5–5 tie.
+Fernandez's trainer and manager Pedro “Pete” Miranda later commented on the difficulty of arranging fights for Fernandez despite his contender status following the victory.

-Second world title challenge

-Fernandez was once again ranked among the Lightweights by the WBA.
-So, after a win over Isidro "Gino" Perez, (who would die of an injury sustained during another boxing contest a few years later) and a very close but unanimous 12 rounds decision loss to 1976 boxing Olympic gold medalist Howard Davis, Jr. at the Resorts International in Atlantic City, New Jersey, after dropping Davis to the canvas in round two on Saturday, February 23, 1980, Fernandez faced WBA world Lightweight champion, Hilmer Kenty, a hard-hitting, 19-0 with 15 wins by knockout boxer, at the Cobo Arena in Detroit, Michigan on Saturday, November 8, 1980.
-Fernandez again gave a strong effort but came up short, losing the contest by a fifteen rounds unanimous decision, with scores of 145-141, 146-141 and 147-141, all against him.